Portland Timbers: Following seasons (2016–2017)

-Giovanni Savarese era (2018–present)
+Giovanni Savarese era (2018–2023)

 On Dec 18, the Timbers officially announced former New York Cosmos head coach Giovanni Savarese as the team's new head coach, making him the third non-interim head coach for the Timbers since entering MLS.
 Despite starting their 2018 season without a win in their first five games, Savaraese and the Timbers finished their campaign strong, and would earn their second trip to the MLS Cup on December 8, 2018, where they would be defeated 2–0 by Atlanta United.

 The 2019 season was overshadowed by the large renovation to Providence Park, which resulted in the addition of 4,000 seats on the east side of the stadium.
 The extensive construction meant that the Timbers played the first 12 matches of the season away from home.
 The team emerged from this extensive road trip with a marginal record of 4–6–2.
 Portland would largely fail to improve in their remaining home games.
 The Timbers finished the season with 49 points overall, which placed them 6th in the Western Conference.
 They went on to face Real Salt Lake in the 2019 playoffs in Salt Lake, which resulted in a 2–1 loss.

 The Timbers began the 2020 Major League Soccer season with a loss at home against Minnesota United FC and a win against MLS expansion side Nashville SC.
 On March 12, 2020, the season then entered a lengthy suspension due to the COVID-19 pandemic in North America.
 On June 10, MLS announced that a bracket format dubbed the "MLS is Back Tournament" would begin July 8 at ESPN Wide World of Sports Complex in Walt Disney World, and end with the final on August 11.

 Portland began the tournament drawn with LAFC, LA Galaxy, and the Houston Dynamo in Group F, which was dubbed the "Group of Death" by the media.
 The Timbers defeated Chicharito and the Galaxy 2–1 to open the tournament, downed Houston by the same score 5 days later, and then, assured of passage to the next round, came back to tie LAFC 2–2 while playing mostly their reserves to finish on top of the group.